reunu/tech-reference/nrf/power-management.md

 2. The CB battery SoC is at or below 25%
 3. The main driving battery is not active

+### Auto-Hibernation Timer

+When auto-hibernation conditions are met, the system starts a 5-minute timer before entering hibernation.
+This gives the system time to complete any pending operations and allows the user to intervene if needed.

+The timer is logged by unu-bluetooth:
+- "auto-hibernation: starting 5 minutes hibernation timer"

 ### Timers

 - **Hibernation timeout**: 5 minutes